abcdefgh000/notes/c++/class/constructors_assignmentOperators_destructor.md

-# Constructor, Copy Constructor, Move Constructor, Destructor, Rule of 3 and Rule of 5
+# Constructors, Assignment Operators, Destructor, Rule of 3 and Rule of 5

-这篇笔记不讨论 assignment operator, copy assignment operator，这些会在别的笔记里讨论。这里只讨论 copy constructor 和 move constructor。

 ## Constructor
 ### 一般的 Constructor